siomiz/chrome/README.md

 Chrome Updates
 --
 It is recommended to `docker pull siomiz/chrome` and restart the container once in a while to update chrome & crd inside (they will not get automatically updated).
-Optionally you can run `docker exec <chrome-container> update` to upgrade only google-chrome-stable from outside the container (exit Chrome inside CRD after upgrading).
+Optionally you can run `docker exec --user=root <chrome-container> update` to upgrade only google-chrome-stable from outside the container (exit Chrome inside CRD after upgrading).

   [1]: https://www.google.com/intl/en/chrome/browser/privacy/eula_text.html
   [2]: https://code.google.com/p/chromium/issues/detail?id=490964